Doomlazer/SQ3-TUCR-EPP/README.md

 ## New feature

+### Decoder Ring

 <img src="pics/ring.png"  width="600" alt="Monolth Burger Decoder ring changes.">

 The Monolth Buger Decoder ring is now a fully functional ceasar cipher.
 Rotating the dial on the ring changes the letter offset on the ring.
 It also shows the standard english letters on the videogame screen - however scrambled they might be.

+### Personal Time Disruptor

+This new inventory item can temporarily freeze a copy of Roger in time, this will be used for some future puzzles and can also be used to <a href="https://www.youtube.com/watch?v=czkSgwzEfqA">cheat death</a>.

 ## I'm trying to test a planet, how can I skip the opening sequence?